Table of Contents

 The third method is to open the Chrome browser settings (ALT+ E) and then choose Settings from the list.

-Let me first show you how the Chrome OS settings page/app looks like:
+Let me first show you what the Chrome OS settings page/app looks like:

 Chrome OS settings are grouped into the following categories.
 To view this menu, click the hamburger menu on the top-left corner of the Settings app.